-He was also Art Director, content selector, and author for the magazine Pubblicità in Italia from its inception in 1956 until its closure in 1985.
+He was also Art Director, content selector, and author for the international magazine Pubblicità in Italia from 1956, lasting for 26 years.

 In 1957 Grignani won the gold medal for the planning of the arrangement and the setting of the Graphic Arts exhibition at the XI Triennale in Milan.
 Among his clients of this period appeared Montecatini - for which, in addition to many product ads (Ducotone, Meraklon, Moplen, Movil), he designed several pavilions at the Fiera Campionaria in Milan - and Montedison, Mondadori, Marzotto, Necchi, Pirelli, Fiat, Ermenegildo Zegna, Bassetti, Italfarmaco, Sandoz, Bayer...